-Whatever the reason, pay off a car early and not only is the debt behind you, but you may have made a decent saving on interest payments, too.
+Think what you might do with no monthly car payments in your budget.
+Take more vacations, enjoy more evenings out or build up a savings pot for the future, perhaps.
+Whatever it is, pay off your car early and not only is that debt behind you, but you may have made a decent saving in interest charges, too.

-RoadLoans’ early payoff calculator enables you to enter the price you paid for the vehicle, down payment, APR, the duration of the retail installment contract and the number of months remaining.
+Use RoadLoans’ auto loan payoff calculator to get an idea of how adding extra cash to your monthly payment may help.
+Enter the price you paid for the vehicle, down payment, APR, the duration of the retail installment contract and the number of months remaining.
 Alternatively, just enter the original amount of the note into the vehicle price field, without having to enter the down payment as well.

 Increase the extra payment to $200 per month and not only has a whole year been knocked off, but $363.87 potentially has been saved in interest charges.

-The payoff amount, also known as a payoff quote, may be different to the current balance of the note.
-More interest may have accrued since the date on the statement, which needs to be paid as part of the payoff.
+Another option is to pay off the outstanding debt in one go and, for that, the payoff amount is needed.
+The payoff amount, also known as a payoff quote, may be different from the current balance of the note.
+More interest may have accrued since the date on the statement which needs to be paid as part of the payoff.

-There may be other factors that make a difference – a common one is a prepayment penalty.
+There could be other factors that make a difference – a common one is a prepayment penalty.
 Factors can also include modifications to the contract, such as an extension to the term.
-Any deferred payments, or fees and charges that have been incurred and not paid, could affect the payoff figure, too.
+Any deferred payments or fees and charges that have been incurred and not paid could affect the payoff figure, too.

 A payoff request can be made in different ways depending on the lender, like calling a customer service agent, using an online service or visiting the lender’s branch.

-Once you have the payoff amount, there may be a specified due date for payment, and preferred steps for the lender to receive it.
+Once you have the payoff amount, there may be a specified due date for payment and preferred steps for the lender to receive it.
 Sometimes, the exact payoff amount will depend on the day payment is received.
-By checking the process with your lender you’ll be able to work with them to pay off what’s owed, which clears the path for free-and-clear ownership of the vehicle.
+By checking the process with your lender you’ll be able to work with them to pay off what’s owed, which clears the path to full ownership of the vehicle.

-Car buyers who purchase a vehicle through RoadLoans have their retail installment contract serviced by Santander Auto Finance, which offers a quick-and-easy auto payoff process with no prepayment penalties.
-Customers can call a service agent at (888) 222-4227 or fill out the online form to learn more.
+Car buyers who purchase a vehicle through RoadLoans have their retail installment contract serviced by Santander Consumer USA (SC), which offers a quick and easy auto payoff process with no prepayment penalties to worry about.